-Famed for its seasonal sweeps of color, and the natural hot springs that pour from the earth, the Unzen area was named Japan's first national park back in 1934.
-A popular base from which to explore nearby Mt.
-Unzen, Unzen Onsen is most renowned for its outdoor hot spring fields and healing properties of its sulphuric waters.
+Famed for its seasonal sweeps of color and the natural sulfur springs that pour from the earth, Unzen Onsen was designated Japan's first national park back in 1934.
+Exploring nearby Mt.
+Unzen is also popular.

 Reach Unzen Onsen via bus or car.

-From Nagasaki City , it takes 1 hour and 20 minutes to drive to Unzen.
+From Nagasaki City , it takes about 1 hour and 20 minutes to drive to Unzen.

-Unzen was quickly established as an onsen town due to the abundance of its hot springs.
-In the 1910s, Unzen was further developed as a summer resort due to an influx of non-Japanese visitors.
-Since then the town has grown in popularity with international and Japanese visitors alike.
+Unzen Onsen is rich in hot water, and has been known as a hot spring resort since the early Meiji era (1868-1912).
+In the 1910s, Unzen Onsen was further developed as a summer resort due to an influx of non-Japanese visitors.
+Since then it has grown in popularity with international and Japanese visitors alike.

-Named 'jigoku' for their hell-like appearance, these natural hot spring fields were once a place of torture.
-During 1628 to 1632, many Christian martyrs met their deaths here because of their religious beliefs.
+Named for their hell-like appearance, these hot spring fields were once a place of torture.
+From 1627 to 1631, many Christian martyrs met their deaths here because of their religious beliefs.

-Look out for the monument erected out of respect for those who perished.
+Look out for the monument erected out of respect for the martyrs.

-Despite Unzen Onsen's odorous smell, Unzen spring water has marvelous qualities due to its acidic hydrogen sulfide.
-Containing antiseptic properties, this water is said to be good for beautifying skin.
+Despite Unzen Onsen's unique sulfur smell, Unzen spring water has marvelous qualities.
+Containing antibacterial properties, this water is said to be good for beautifying skin.

 Other beneficial properties include easing back and muscle pain as well as helping with fatigue, diabetes, and a number of other ailments.

 Should your time at Unzen Onsen be limited, consider a visit to the free Unzen Foot Onsen.
-With only ten seats allocated around this small hot spring, it remains a popular spot for refreshing one's weary feet after hiking around the local area.
+With only ten seats allocated around this foot bath square, it remains a popular spot for refreshing one's weary feet after hiking around the town.

 * The information on this page may be subject to change due to COVID-19.